atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 "You have entirely convinced me," said I, "that you meant nothing particular yourself to Evelyn; but you cannot make me believe you do not see that he is ready to hang himself for you."

-“I shall not disspute with you, my lord," replied she, throwing down her lovely eyes, "upon a subject about which I am totally ignorant. -- Let me go -- I want to speak with Miss Facely."
+"I shall not disspute with you, my lord," replied she, throwing down her lovely eyes, "upon a subject about which I am totally ignorant. -- Let me go -- I want to speak with Miss Facely."

-“You must not go till you have answered two or three queries.
+"You must not go till you have answered two or three queries.
 In what degree of esteem does Evelyn stand with you?"

 "Pooh," said she, smiling, and striving to disengage her hands from me, "I have never once given myself leisure to think about him."

-“Nay, now, that’s affectation all over, lady Charlotte -- a single spark of which I never observed in you before."
+"Nay, now, that’s affectation all over, lady Charlotte -- a single spark of which I never observed in you before."

-“Indeed you wrong me," replied she, with an abashed air, "as I never intended to look upon Mr. Evelyn in the light you hint at, I never thought seriously about him -- but -"
+"Indeed you wrong me," replied she, with an abashed air, "as I never intended to look upon Mr. Evelyn in the light you hint at, I never thought seriously about him -- but -"

-“Aye -- come -- tell me every secret in that charming bosom relating to him, and I will let you go."
+"Aye -- come -- tell me every secret in that charming bosom relating to him, and I will let you go."

-“Well, then -- I believe he is reckoned handsome."
+"Well, then -- I believe he is reckoned handsome."

-“You mean, *you* think him so."
+"You mean, *you* think him so."

-“Yes, I do; -- but his beauty is not of the kind which pleases me. -- He is also very good humoured, I fancy. -- He may have a very good understanding, perhaps, but there seems to be nothing extraordinary in it.
+"Yes, I do; -- but his beauty is not of the kind which pleases me. -- He is also very good humoured, I fancy. -- He may have a very good understanding, perhaps, but there seems to be nothing extraordinary in it.
 In short, though he may be esteemed a very agreeable man, he does not particularly strike *me.*"

 "If he had a larger estate -"

-“No, my lord, fortune will never influence me so far as to prefer a man merely for his money.
+"No, my lord, fortune will never influence me so far as to prefer a man merely for his money.
 Mr. Evelyn will never be anything to me; yet as I think him desirous of pleasing, and perfectly inoffensive -- (inoffensive people are not always to be met with) I chuse to behave to him with good manners."

-"I dare say he lives in hopes of bringing that *good manners* to something more interesting, bye and bye.”
+"I dare say he lives in hopes of bringing that *good manners* to something more interesting, bye and bye."

 She was going to reply, but Sir Francis Euston joining us, put a stop to a conversation, which had convinced me that she is not so much prepossessed in favour of Evelyn, as I had imagined her to be -- She is a lovely creature. -- If women were but as good as they are beautiful! -- I don’t know such another.